3.1 Heartbroken rebels

 Broke my heart.

-And that meant as a child I was…
+Which meant I was…

 A heartbroken rebel.